Dorota Grejner-Brzezińska

 Dorota A. Grejner-Brzezińska (born 1963) is a Polish-American geodetic engineer known for her work on the Global Positioning System.
-She is University Distinguished Professor and Lowber B. Strange Endowed Chair in the Department of Civil, Environmental and Geodetic Engineering at The Ohio State University, and director of the Satellite Positioning and Inertial Navigation at Ohio State, where she was also the Associate Dean for Research in the College of Engineering and senior associate vice president for research of the university.
-She current serves as Vice President of the Office of Knowledge Enterprise, part of The Ohio State University's Enterprise for Research, Innovation and Knowledge.
+She is University Distinguished Professor and Lowber B. Strange Endowed Chair in the Department of Civil, Environmental and Geodetic Engineering at Ohio State University, and director of the Satellite Positioning and Inertial Navigation at Ohio State, where she was also the Associate Dean for Research in the College of Engineering and senior associate vice president for research of the university.
+She current serves as Vice President of the Office of Knowledge Enterprise, part of Ohio State University's Enterprise for Research, Innovation and Knowledge.

 Her research on the Global Positioning System has included improvements in the accuracy of methods for estimating GPS satellite orbits, the earth's rotational elements, and local positions "based on carrier-phase triple differences"; integration of GPS into airborne remote sensing; GNSS enhancements and hybrid navigation systems based on inertial navigation systems and other sensor data; and the detection of earthquakes and nuclear testing through disturbances measured in GPS signals.

 Education and career

 Grejner-Brzezińska is originally from Olsztyn, she earned a master's degree in 1988 at the Agricultural and Technical University of Olsztyn in Poland, now the University of Warmia and Mazury in Olsztyn.
-She completed a MS and Ph.D. in 1995 at The Ohio State University, as a Fulbright Scholar.
+She completed a MS and Ph.D. in 1995 at Ohio State University, as a Fulbright Scholar.

 After this, she remained at Ohio State for postdoctoral research in the NASA Center for Space Development, and was appointed as a faculty member in 1999.
 She was given the Lowber B. Strange Endowed Chair in 2013, and chaired the Department of Civil, Environmental and Geodetic Engineering from 2013 to 2017, when she became Associate Dean for Research in the College of Engineering.
 Ohio State named her as senior associate vice president for research in 2020, and Vice President for Knowledge Enterprise in 2022.